Polyphenism: Insect castes

 The caste system of insects enables eusociality, the division of labor between non-breeding and breeding individuals.
 A series of polyphenisms determines whether larvae develop into queens, workers, and, in some cases soldiers.
 In the case of the ant, P. morrisi, an embryo must develop under certain temperature and photoperiod conditions in order to become a reproductively-active queen.
 This allows for control of the mating season but, like sex determination, limits the spread of the species into certain climates.

-In bees, royal jelly provided by worker bees causes a developing larva to become a queen.
-Royal jelly is only produced when the queen is aging or has died.
+In bees, extra royal jelly provided by worker bees causes a developing larva to become a queen.
+Royal jelly is fed to all larvae, but queen larvae are fed with almost exclusively royal jelly.
 This system is less subject to influence by environmental conditions, yet prevents unnecessary production of queens.

 Seasonal

 Polyphenic pigmentation is adaptive for insect species that undergo multiple mating seasons each year.
 Different pigmentation patterns provide appropriate camouflage throughout the seasons, as well as alter heat retention as temperatures change.
 Because insects cease growth and development after eclosion, their pigment pattern is invariable in adulthood: thus, a polyphenic pigment adaptation would be less valuable for species whose adult form survives longer than one year.